 Tina wears her heart on her sleeve and cares deeply about all our clients.
 She works hard to ensure their needs are met physically, emotionally, and spiritually.
 Tina is full of joy, compassion, and is driven by her faith and the needs of others.

-Randel and Trai are dedicated and caring members of our team!
-They work hard, assisting those in need.
-Randel and Trai look after intake of clients for food hampers, referrals to Salvation Army and other community agency resources and spiritual care.
-They take the time to meet one-on-one with each individual, to ensure that physical, spiritual and emotional needs are cared for.
+Laura is a dedicated and caring member of our team!
+She works hard, assisting those in need.
+Laura walks alongside individuals and families providing unique, individualized, goal-oriented supports to help people move from being in a state of crisis to a state of stability.
+She takes the time to meet one-on-one with each individual, to ensure that physical, spiritual and emotional needs are cared for.

 Dean is a dedicated and hard-working member of our team.
 He ensures that food coming into the House of Hope is efficiently sorted and stocked for distribution to our clients.
 Dean is so appreciative of the food donations that the community so generously provides and for the many volunteers who assist him in receiving, sorting and making hampers.

 We are grateful to our many volunteers who faithfully work at the front desk and in our warehouse.
 They provide many hours every week in order to ensure that the needs of our clients are met and that our Food Bank processes continue without interruption.
 We continually invite interested individuals to join our team of volunteers by clicking on the “Contact Us” button.